OneCrazyCoder/MMOGamepadOverlay/README.md

     Circle = Back or Close MainMenu

-*Note that root menus are never actually "closed", just hidden by the HUD= property, so what actually happens with this command when you press Circle with no sub-menus, is it uses Remove Layer to remove whatever layer(s) are currently keeping the menu visible with their HUD= property.*
+*Note that root menus are never technically "closed", just hidden by the HUD= property, so what is actually done to "close" a sub-menu is that whichever layer(s) are currently keeping the menu visible with their HUD= property are removed, which should not only hide it but likely disable any buttons that control it.*

 ### Menu Auto command

-Similar to the "Auto" button for each *Controls Layer*, you can add an ``Auto=`` property to a sub-menu which can be set to a direct input command to be used whenever that sub-menu is opened (including when it is returned to when backing out of another sub-menu).
+Similar to the "Auto" button for each *Controls Layer*, you can add an ``Auto=`` property to a menu or sub-menu which can be set to a direct input command to be used whenever that sub-menu becomes active.
+This command will trigger when changing sub-menus (including returning to one from using "Back" or "Reset") or when a menu has just been made visible/enabled when it previously was not.

-*Note that since "root" menus aren't really ever "opened" or "closed" (just hidden or shown), the ``Auto=`` command on a root menu will only be run via the ``=Reset <MenuName>`` command or after opening a sub-menu and then backing out to the root menu again.*

 ### Menu directional commands